learning-zone/nodejs-basics/README.md

 ## Q. Explain function in Node.js?

-Functions are first class citizens in Node's JavaScript, similar to the browser's JavaScript.
+Functions are first class citizens in Node\'s JavaScript, similar to the browser\'s JavaScript.
 A function can have attributes and properties also.
 It can be treated like a class in JavaScript.

 **Example:**